-All 4000 Series Models are equipped with a Mechanical Trap Door.
-The Trap Door catches all the rocks and debris that make their way onto the Lateral Drapers.
-Once the material comes off the Lateral Drapers toward the Center Draper the heavy material such as rocks and dirt get trapped in the Trap Door.
-In order to clean out the Trap Door, it is mechanically opened and the material is dropped to the ground.
+The trap doors catch all the rocks and debris that make their way onto the Lateral Drapers.
+In order to clean out the Trap Doors, they are manually opened so the material is dropped to the ground.

-Activating Mechanical Trap Door
+18.15.1 - Activating Front Trap Door

+Located on the center-front of the header.

+Raise the header so the cutter bar is roughly waist height, raise the reels and engage the reel height safety locks.

+Shutdown Combine and make sure all moving parts have stopped before exiting.
+Engage the combine lift cylinder locks.

+Locate the Multi-Purpose Reel/Knife Tool at the left-hand end of the frame under the Safety Shielding and insert the rod end into the Trap Door Handle.

+Fig. 126 - Insert tool into trap door handle

-- 1. Raise Table so Knife Guards are a roughly waist height, raise the Reels fully and engage the Reel Height Safety Locks. - 2.
-Shutdown Combine and make sure all moving parts have stopped before exiting. - 3.
-Locate the Multi-Purpose Reel/Knife Tool at the left-hand end of the frame under the Safety Shielding and insert the rod end into the Trap Door Handle. - 4.
-Pull up on Multi-Purpose Tool then open Handle to the rear of the Table to open door (there is no locking mechanism for the door, the handle over centers and holds it in place). - 5.
-Clean out the Trap Door - 6.
+Pull up on Multi-Purpose Tool then open Handle to the rear of the Table to open door (there is no locking mechanism for the door, the handle over centers and holds it in place).

+Fig. 127 - Lift handle using tool to open door

+- 3. Clean out the Trap Door - 4.
 Close the door by reversing the previous steps.

+18.15.2 - Activating Rear Trap Door

+Located under the rear of the center draper.

+Raise the header so the cutter bar is roughly waist height.

+Shutdown Combine and make sure all moving parts have stopped before exiting.
+Engage the combine lift cylinder locks.

+Fig. 128 - Opening rear trap door

+- 1. Locate and remove the two pins located on the left and right sides of the center draper. - 2.
+Support the rear trap door to prevent it form suddenly dropping, then remove the two pins. - Clear away all debris then raise the trap door back into place and secure with the two pins.

-"Headsight" Header Height Control Ready
+19 - "Headsight" Header Height Control Ready

-Header Height Control Systems allow the Table/Combine to sense the ground height and keeps the Cutter Bar at a constant height no matter the ground terrain.
+Header Height Control Systems allow the Table/ Combine to sense the ground height and keeps the Cutter Bar at a constant height no matter the ground terrain.
 This system is very beneficial when operating large Headers and also when operating over rough terrain.
 It keeps the Cutter Bar from coming into contact with the ground and damaging itself.